Some Lesser-Known Facts About Botox & Fillers

 Can filler be reversed?

-Depending on the type of filler, there may or may not be an agent that can be used to dissolve the product.
-All fillers in the Juvederm family are manufactured using hyaluronic acid (HA), a naturally occurring component in the skin.
-Additionally, all HA fillers can be dissolved with a product called hyaluronidase.
-This can be helpful if an area is overfilled or if a patient is unsatisfied with the look or feel of a product after injection.
+Depending on the type of dermal filler injections, there may or may not be an agent that can be used to dissolve the product.
+All filler treatments in the Juvederm family are manufactured using hyaluronic acid (HA), a naturally occurring component in the skin.
+Additionally, all HA injectable treatments can be dissolved with a product called hyaluronidase.
+This can be helpful if a treatment area is overfilled or if a patient is unsatisfied with the look or feel of a product after injection.
 In the unlikely event of a vascular compromise, the skin and tissue can be saved by using the dissolving agent to restore blood flow to the troubled area.
-Not all fillers have a dissolving agent, so it is important to ask you injector what the product contains and if it can be reversed if necessary.
+Not all dermal fillers will have a dissolving agent, so it is important to ask your injector what the product contains and if it can be reversed if necessary.

 Can Botox be reversed?